-Founding partner of Toronto employment law firm Rudner MacDonald LLP, Stuart Rudner focuses his practice on all aspects of the employment relationship including policies and procedures, hiring, employment agreements, human rights issues, reducing labour costs, restrictive covenants, discipline and termination.
+Founding partner of Toronto employment law firm Rudner Law, Stuart Rudner focuses his practice on all aspects of the employment relationship including policies and procedures, hiring, employment agreements, human rights issues, reducing labour costs, restrictive covenants, discipline, and termination.

-Among his cases, Mr. Rudner represented the Human Resources Professionals Association at the Supreme Court of Canada in what is considered a leading employment law case of Keays v.
+Among his cases, Mr. Rudner represented the Human Resources Professionals Association at the Supreme Court of Canada in what is widely regarded as a landmark employment law case - Keays v.
 Honda Canada Inc.

 He has authored You’re Fired!
 Just Cause for Dismissal in Canada and contributed to four employment law texts.